SurajBhar/ray_tutorials_practice/README.md

    - Easily extendable using Hydra and ConfigSpace.

 3. **Metrics Monitoring**:
-   - Integration with **TensorBoard** and **Weights & Biases (W&B)** for real-time performance tracking.
+   - Integration with **TensorBoard** for real-time performance tracking.
-   - AUROC, confusion matrix, precision, recall, F1-score, and balanced accuracy evaluation.

 4. **Supports Imbalanced Datasets**:
    - Metrics tailored for imbalanced datasets to ensure robust evaluation.